Welcome

 You aren’t taking up the space of those who need it more.

 If you suspect you want therapy, then you are welcome.
-These are common concerns I hear regularly, and they are not invalid, you and they are welcome.
+These are common concerns I hear regularly, and they are not invalid, you and your concerns for why you may/may not need therapy are welcome.

 Counselling can help you gain clarity with your issues, change old patterns of behaviour, understand ‘tangled’ complex issues, or embark on a journey of self-development.
 You might want counselling because of a crisis, or you may be encouraged to seek counselling by family members, friends or colleagues.